longphamdev/MicrosoftRewardsPilot/docs/README_EN.md

 > Using automation scripts may result in account suspension

 > **Safety Recommendations**
-> Use moderately, enable all anti-detection features
+> Use moderately, system automatically enables all anti-detection features

 > **Regular Updates**
 > Keep script updated to latest version